lars-frogner/Backstaff/README.md

     -h, --help       Print help information

 OPTIONS:
+    -r, --snap-range=<FIRST>,<LAST>    Inclusive range of snapshot numbers associated with the input snapshot to process [default: only process INPUT_FILE]
     -e, --endianness=<ENDIANNESS>      Endianness to assume for snapshots in native binary format [default: little]  [possible values: little, big, native]

 ARGS:
     <INPUT_FILE>    Path to the file representing the snapshot.
                     Assumes the following format based on the file extension:
                         *.idl: Parameter file with associated .snap [and .aux] file *.nc: NetCDF file using the CF convention (requires the netcdf feature)

 SUBCOMMANDS:
     inspect     Inspect properties of the snapshot